-This club has adopted YA Special Regulations Part 2 For Off the Beach Boats.
+This club has adopted Australian Sailing Special Regulations Part 2 For Off the Beach Boats.
 These regulations should be studied carefully.
 The crew of every small sailing craft will occasionally be forced to call on outside assistance.
-Those who comply with the YA Special Regulations, the YA RRS and follow a few practical hints can increase their ability to care for themselves.
+Those who comply with the Australian Sailing Special Regulations, the Australian Sailing RRS and follow a few practical hints can increase their ability to care for themselves.
 They might also be able to assist their rescuers where necessary.

 Basic Safety Hints

 - Make sure that the hull is sound and seaworthy.
 If it leaks fix it.

 - Check the rigging and fittings and replace anything frayed or worn.

 - Regularly check the rudder fittings which are especially subject to severe stress.

 - Make sure that all the crew are wearing approved life jackets, warm clothing and sun protection.